-- Behaviour policy
+- Positive Behaviour Policy

-- Safeguarding policy
+- Child Protection & Safeguarding Policy

-- Complaints policy
+- Complaints Policy

-- Equality policy
+- Equality Objectives

+- Accessibility Plan

 This policy was developed with the engagement and participation of the SENDCo, a governor with specific oversight for SEND, parents, teachers and teaching assistants.

 This policy will be reviewed annually.